j-p-courneya/Intro-Python-Bioinformatics/index.md

 ~~~
 {: .source}

-So, we want to:
+So, you'd want to:

 1. Calculate the average inflammation per day across all patients.
 2. Plot the result to discuss and share with colleagues.

 To do all that, we'll have to learn a little bit about programming.
-In the first half of the course
-we'll introduce the concepts of Python and in the second half we'll apply these techniques to
+In the first half of the course introduces the concepts of Python and the second half focuses on applying these techniques to
 the data to perform the analysis.

 > ## Prerequisites